1960 Monaco Grand Prix

 2016 Monaco Grand Prix

 After dominating the entire weekend, Daniel Ricciardo lost the win through no fault of his own when he came in for his scheduled pit stop, only to find that his pit crew weren’t ready for him.
-The delay cost him the lead - and the win - to Lewis Hamilton, who’d had some help in the wet phase early in the race when a struggling Nico Rosberg let him pass.
+The delay cost him the lead - and the win - to Lewis Hamilton, who’d had some help in the wet phase early in the race when a struggling Nico Rosberg let him past.
 Rosberg ended up a distant seventh as Sergio Perez grabbed one of his impressive occasional podiums.

 Once referred to as “undoubtedly the best Formula 1 driver that Grand Prix racing has ever produced” by legendary commentator Murray Walker, Ukyo Katayama (born 1963) raced in F1 from 1992 until 1997.
 His best year came with Tyrrell in 1994, where only immense unreliability prevented him from scoring more than the five points he did manage and possibly even some podiums.